brianglass/anastasis/files/lenten_vespers_1.md

 Psalm 33

 I will bless the Lord continually, his praise will always be in my mouth.
 My soul will be praised in the Lord; let the meek hear it and rejoice.
 Magnify the Lord with me, let us exalt his name together.
 I sought the Lord and he heard me, and delivered me from all my afflictions.
 Come to him and be enlightened, and your faces will not be ashamed.
 This poor man cried, and the Lord heard him, and saved him from all his afflictions.
 The angel of the Lord will encamp round those who fear him, and deliver them.
 Taste and see that the Lord is good.
 Blessed the one who puts their hope in him!
 Fear the Lord, all you his saints, for those who fear him never want.
 The rich have become poor and gone hungry, but those who seek the Lord will not be deprived of any good.
 Come, children, listen to me, I will teach you the fear of the Lord.
 Who is there who wants life, loves to see good days?
 Keep your tongue from evil, and your lips from speaking deceit.
 Turn away from evil and do good, seek peace and pursue it.
 The eyes of the Lord are on the just, and his ears towards their supplication.
-The LordÂ’s face is set against those who do evil, to destroy their memory from the earth.
+The Lord’s face is set against those who do evil, to destroy their memory from the earth.
 The just cried and the Lord heard them, and delivered them from all their afflictions.
 The Lord is close to those who are broken-hearted, and will save the humble in spirit.
 The afflictions of the just are many, but the Lord will deliver them from them all.
 The Lord guards all their bones, not one of them will be broken.
 The death of sinners is evil, and those who hate the just will go astray.
 The Lord will rescue the souls of his servants, and no one of those who hope in him will go astray.

 ****